Love & Hip Hop: Peak (2014–17)

-On November 14, 2016, VH1 announced that Love & Hip Hop: New York would be returning for a seventh season on November 21, 2016.
-On December 1, 2016, VH1 announced the spin-off Leave It To Stevie, featuring Stevie J's life as a bachelor after his break up with Joseline.
-The show would make its series premiere on December 19, 2016, back-to-back with the third and final season of K. Michelle: My Life, after Love & Hip Hop: New York's seventh episode of the season.
+On November 14, 2016, it was announced that Love & Hip Hop: New Yorks seventh season would premiere on November 21, 2016.
+On December 1, 2016, VH1 announced the spin-off Leave It to Stevie, featuring Stevie J's life as a bachelor after his break up with Joseline.
+The series premiered on December 19, 2016, back-to-back with the third and final season of K. Michelle: My Life, and after New York's seventh episode of the season.
 On December 30, 2016, Cardi B announced that she was leaving Love & Hip Hop: New York to focus on her rap career.

-On February 21, 2017, VH1 announced Love & Hip Hop: Atlanta would be returning for a sixth season on March 6, 2017.
-The series premiere garnered big ratings for the network, with VH1 announcing a combined rating of 5.2 million viewers, up 17% from its fifth season bow.
-On April 19, 2017, VH1 announced Joseline's Special Delivery, a special documenting the birth of Joseline's child with Stevie J. The special aired between the season's eighth and ninth episodes on May 1, 2017 and garnered 2.18 million viewers.
-Dirty Little Secrets 2, a special featuring unseen footage and deleted scenes, aired on May 10, 2017.
-With this season, Love & Hip Hop: Atlanta became the first incarnation of the franchise to reach 100 episodes.
-Production on the season became increasingly troubled, with later episodes showing scenes of Joseline Hernandez breaking the fourth wall to express her displeasure with the producers.
-Behind the scenes during the reunion taping on June 1, 2017, tensions between Joseline, Mona Scott-Young and the other producers exploded, with Joseline announcing that she had quit the show after six seasons.
-This would be a turning point for the franchise as ratings would begin to decline from that point forwards.
+On February 21, 2017, VH1 announced Love & Hip Hop: Atlantas sixth season would premiere on March 6, 2017.
+The season premiere garnered 5.2 million viewers, up 17% from its fifth season bow.
+On April 19, 2017, VH1 announced Joseline's Special Delivery, a special documenting the birth of Joseline's child with Stevie J. The special aired between the season's eighth and ninth episodes on May 1, 2017, and garnered 2.18 million viewers.
+With season six, Atlanta became the first iteration of the franchise to reach 100 episodes, however, production became increasingly troubled.
+Later episodes would show Joseline Hernandez breaking the fourth wall to express her displeasure with the producers.
+Behind the scenes during the reunion taping on June 1, 2017, a falling-out between Joseline, Mona Scott-Young and the other producers resulted in Joseline announcing that she would quit the show after six seasons.
+These incidents would be seen as a turning point for the franchise, as its ratings would begin to decline from 2018 onward.

-On April 13, 2017, VH1 announced that Keyshia Cole would be joining the cast of Love & Hip Hop: Hollywood in season four, which would premiere on July 24, 2017.
-Three weeks before the season four premiere, VH1 aired Dirty Little Secrets, a special featuring unseen footage and deleted scenes from the show's first three seasons, along with interviews with the show's cast and producers.
+On April 13, 2017, it was announced that Keyshia Cole would be joining the cast of Love & Hip Hop: Hollywoods fourth season, which would premiere on July 24, 2017.
+Prior to this, VH1 aired Dirty Little Secrets; a special featuring unseen footage and deleted scenes from the show's first three seasons, along with interviews with the show's cast and producers.
+A follow up, Dirty Little Secrets 2, aired on May 10, 2017; featuring Love & Hip Hop: Atlanta and Black Ink Crew.